VideoCanvas: Unified Video Completion from Arbitrary Spatiotemporal Patches via In-Context Conditioning: Methodology

 \subsection{Preliminaries}

-\textbf{Video DiT with 3D RoPE.} Our work builds upon a latent video diffusion model that uses a Diffusion Transformer (DiT) backbone~\citep{dit}.
-Crucially, to handle the spatio-temporal nature of video data, the model's self-attention mechanism is equipped with 3D Rotary Positional Embeddings (RoPE)~\citep{su2024roformer}.

-The 3D RoPE integrates both temporal and spatial information by applying a rotation to the query and key vectors in the attention mechanism.
-This rotation is driven by the position of each token in the 3D space (time, height, and width), allowing the model to capture both temporal continuity and spatial relationships.
-This mechanism is central to our ability to perform precise temporal alignment and interpolation in video generation tasks.
+\textbf{Video DiT with 3D RoPE.} Our work builds upon a latent video diffusion model that uses a Diffusion Transformer (DiT) backbone~\citep{dit} and is trained with a flow matching objective~\citep{lipman2022flow}.
+To handle the spatio-temporal nature of video data, the model's self-attention mechanism is equipped with 3D Rotary Positional Embeddings (RoPE)~\citep{su2024roformer}.
+The 3D RoPE encodes each token's position by applying a rotation to the query and key vectors in the attention mechanism, driven by the token's coordinates in 3D space (time, height, and width), allowing the model to capture both temporal continuity and spatial relationships.
+This mechanism is central to our ability to perform precise temporal alignment in video generation, as RoPE naturally supports interpolation to non-integer positions.

-\textbf{Hybrid Causal Video VAE.} Modern video foundation models employ a \textit{Hybrid Causal Video VAE}~\citep{zhao2024cv, yang2024cogvideox,wu2025improved} that supports both image and video modes.
-In video mode, the encoder performs causal temporal compression with a fixed stride $N$ (\eg, $N=4$).
-At the beginning of a sequence, frames are replicated so that the first latent uniquely corresponds to the first pixel frame.
-Subsequently, every $N$ consecutive frames collapse into a single latent slot.
-For a pixel-frame index $t_i$, the latent index is calculated as $\Big\lceil \tfrac{t_i}{N} \Big\rceil$. with replication ensuring that $t_i=0$ maps to latent index $0$.
-This stride-based compression is computationally efficient but introduces a pixel-frame ambiguity: multiple frames (e.g., Frame $1$ and Frame $3$) may collapse to the same latent, making precise frame-level conditioning non-trivial.
+\textbf{Hybrid Video VAE.} Modern video foundation models employ a Hybrid Video VAE~\citep{zhao2024cv,yang2024cogvideox,wu2025improved} that supports both image and video modes.
+In video mode, the encoder performs causal temporal compression with a fixed stride $N$ (e.g., $N=4$): the first frame maps to latent index 0, and every subsequent $N$ frames collapse into a single latent slot.
+Formally, for a pixel-frame index $i$, the latent index is $\lceil i/N \rceil$.
+This stride-based compression is efficient but introduces \textit{pixel-frame ambiguity}: multiple frames (e.g., frames 1, 2, 3) may share the same latent representation, making precise frame-level conditioning non-trivial.